 In such a state, (quoting Durkheim) (p 504) “‘the vital energies become hyper-excited, the passions more intense, the sensations more powerful.’
 Durkheim believed that these collective emotions pull humans fully but temporarily into the higher of our two realms, the realm of the sacred, where the self disappears and collective interests predominate.
 The realm of the profane, in contrast, is the ordinary day-to-day world where we live most of our lives, concerned about wealth, health, and reputation, but nagged by the sense that there is, somewhere, something higher and nobler”.

 I don’t live in this state of being at all.
-I am super happy, exceedingly optimistic and so are the people around me, my family and friends; however, I gather Haidt does live with the dichotomy of the sacred/profane as perhaps do most unhappy liberals and socialists.
+I am super happy, exceedingly optimistic and so are the people around me, my family and friends; however, I gather Haidt does live with the dichotomy of the sacred/profane as perhaps do most unhappy liberals and socialists; and to answer de Waal's Bonobo, I never sleep furiously; I just have grown to recogize the enemies of reason.
+Let and let live, that's libertarian elixer, rose-coloured glasses and even pollyana; optimism is a moral requisite for our times to offset the negativity bias that evolution has bequeathed us in the forest.
 Even if this point (that life is mostly mundane) is true, it’s false; it is immoral to be doom and gloom as so many liberals are in the face of the rise of humankind, as Finding Flow or reading about Bertrand Russell’s individualistic leaps of ecstasy in doing Mathematics (as a form of poetry) would easily show you, indeed millions of examples could be given.
 Life is a totally exciting adventure now, only the intellectuals and mystics have the time to hate it and sincerely suffer from it.
+The reason why our ethical beliefs appear to us as moral judgements and not moral feelings is from a rational process of constant assessment to propositions, arguments, and analysis of moral musings (for and against certain behaviors) through the many millenniums of our evolution: we find ourselves in constant revaluation and this is one of the practical, indeed sensible, applications of philosophy as oppose to religion.